NHL's Stadium Series games at MetLife Stadium increases total to 41 played outdoors

 Each of the four teams featured five players who previously played in a pro game in the open air.

-“Outdoor experiences, it’s great,” said forward Jean-Gabriel Pageau, who was playing in his second outdoor game when the New York Islanders faced the crosstown-rival Rangers on Sunday.
+“Outdoor experiences, it’s great,” said forward Jean-Gabriel Pageau, who played in his second outdoor game when the New York Islanders lost 6-5 in overtime to the crosstown-rival Rangers on Sunday.
 “It’s great for everyone, it’s great for the fans, but even for us it’s something that you’ll remember forever and you want to make the best out of it.”

 Philadelphia’s Sean Couturier and Marc Staal each played in his fifth in a 6-3 loss to New Jersey on Saturday night, with Couturier appearing in all five with Philadelphia and Staal having played with the New York Rangers.
 Scott Laughton and Travis Sanheim each played in his second with the Flyers, while defenseman Egor Zamula played outdoors in a Western Hockey League game in 2019.
 Also, John Tortorella coached his third outdoor game.